 Step 3: Slide the toggle to turn off your iCloud on iPhone/iPad/iPod.

 Part 4.
-How to Turn iCloud Music Library off on PC
+How to Disable iCloud Music Library on Windows PC

-Turning off the iCloud Music Library on a PC is similar to a Mac computer.
+Turning off the iCloud Music Library on a Windows PC is similar to a Mac computer.

-Step 1: Download and launch the iTunes app on your PC.
+Step 1: Download, install and launch the iTunes app on your PC.

 Part 5.
 How to Back up Apple Music without iCloud Music Library

-Even though turning off the iCloud Music Library helps fix some iCloud-related issues, it is not a good idea to do so if you want to keep your music collection safe and sound.
-Since turning it off will delete all the songs stored in iCloud, it is highly recommended that you create a backup of your music collection before turning off the iCloud Music Library.
+Even though turning off iCloud Music Library helps fix some iCloud-related issues, it is not a good idea to do so if you want to keep your music collection safe.
+Since turning it off will delete all the songs stored in iCloud, it is highly recommended that you create a backup of your music collection before switching off the iCloud Music Library.

 However, creating a backup for protected Apple Music songs can be challenging as the songs are encrypted and can only be played on authorized devices.
 To back up your Apple Music collection, you will need the help of a third-party tool such as AudFree Auditior, a powerful Apple Music converter.

-AudFree Auditior is a easy-to-use Apple Music tool to convert protected Apple Music songs to common MP3, FLAC, AAC, WAV, or M4A files.
+AudFree Auditior is an easy-to-use tool to convert protected Apple Music songs to common MP3, FLAC, AAC, WAV, M4B or M4A files.
 Once the conversion is complete, you can keep the Apple Music songs on your computer forever, even if you cancel your Apple Music subscription or disable iCloud Music Library.

 AudFree Audio Converter is available for Mac and Windows computers and can be downloaded from the official website.
-Once you have downloaded and installed the app on your computer, check the guide below to download and convert your Apple Music playlist for offline playback.
+Once you have downloaded and installed the app on your computer, check the guide below to download and back up your Apple Music playlist for offline playback.

-How to Download Apple Music Forever with AudFree Auditior
+How to Download Apple Music for Back up Forever with AudFree Auditior

 - Step 1Launch & Register AudFree Auditior

 - First, download and install the AudFree Auditior app on your computer.
 Once the app is installed, hit the app icon to launch it.
 Next, go to the main menu bar and select the "Register" option.
-Now, enter the license key to activate the full software version.
+Now, enter the license key to activate the full software version if you have purchased it.
 It is important to note that the Apple Music app will automatically launch after starting the AudFree Auditior software.

 - Step 2Import Apple Music Songs to AudFree

-- Remember, you can use the AudFree Auditior to import songs from iTunes, audiobooks, and Apple Music.
+- Remember, you can use the AudFree Auditior to import songs from iTunes, Audible, and Apple Music.
 In this case, hit the first "Add" button to import the Apple Music songs for download and conversion.
-Since the application support batch conversion, you can add multiple Apple Music songs to save time.
+Since the application supports batch conversion, you can add multiple Apple Music songs to save time.